Marijuana comes from the leaves, buds, and stems of the cannabis plant.

 - Loss of sense of identity

-Smoking marijuana produces almost immediate effects that generally last 1-3 hours.
-Eating or drinking marijuana products may delay the drug’s effects for 30-60 minutes.
-This delay in onset of action often leads users to consume more edibles, not realizing that effects just haven’t hit yet.
-As a result, the person may take higher doses that produce undesirable effects.
-Emergency department visits are common when eating unintentional larger amounts of marijuana edibles.
+Smoking marijuana produces almost immediate effects that will generally last 1-3 hours.
+Eating or drinking marijuana products causes the effects to be delayed for 30-60 minutes.
+This delay in onset of action often leads individuals to consume more edibles, not realizing that the effects simply haven’t hit yet.
+As a result, the individual may end up taking high doses that produce a bevy of undesirable effects.
+Emergency department visits are common as a result of marijuana edibles.